 - 25.1.
-At Ormiston Meadows Academy we discourage the use of mobile phones in school. - 25.2.
-In support of a restricted use of mobile phones, the following wording can be used: Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
-For that reason, all mobile phones must be handed in to the class teacher who then locks them in a cupboard until the child leaves to go home. - 25.3.
-In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment. - 25.4.
+At Ormiston Meadows Academy we allow children to bring in their own mobile phone but they have to hand it in to their class teacher as they enter the school building, for safe keeping until they go home.
+The teacher keeps them in a locked cupboard. - 25.2.
+Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
+For that reason, all mobile phones must be handed in to the class teacher on arrival at the academy.
+Failure to comply will result in parents being informed and the child not being allowed to bring their mobile phone in school again. - 25.3.
+In exceptional circumstances, and to support individual children, a child may be permitted by the Principal to use their mobile phone during the school day as a reasonable adjustment. - 25.4.
 All children in the academy will be informed about the potential reasons for exceptional use as part of the behaviour induction process.